 Creating Completion Workflows

 Completion workflows allow you to specify actions to be carried out after deployment of a new service request, or after fulfillment of a service change request.
+These actions are defined in series of workflow steps.

 In this topic: